HomeX

 An irresistible anchorage for yachties is North Sound.
 The scenery here is at its most dramatic throughout the archipelago and the surrounding boat-only islands significantly add to its appeal.

-Yacht Club Costa Smeralda (YCCS), hosts of the Loro Piana Caribbean Superyacht Regatta, alongside Bitter End Yacht Harbour offer superyacht facilities in this part of the island while the Virgin Gorda Yacht Harbour, the hub of Spanish Town, is in the south-east.
+Yacht Club Costa Smeralda (YCCS), hosts of the Loro Piana Caribbean Superyacht Regatta, alongside Bitter End Yacht Harbour offers superyacht facilities in this part of the island while the Virgin Gorda Yacht Harbour, the hub of Spanish Town, is in the south-east.

 Scrub Island